Masaaki Mochizuki

-Masaaki Mochizuki (望月 成晃, Mochizuki Masaaki) is a Japanese professional wrestler, currently working for Dragon Gate and Pro Wrestling Noah.
-Mochizuki is a former FIP World Champion and three-time Open the Dream Gate Champion.
+Masaaki Mochizuki (望月 成晃, Mochizuki Masaaki) is a Japanese professional wrestler, He is currently working on the Dragon Gate and Pro Wrestling Noah.
+Mochizuki is a former three-time Open the Dream Gate Champion and In NOAH former GHC National Champion and GHC Tag Team Champion.
+He is also known for his time in Full Impact Pro (FIP), where former one-time FIP World Heavyweight Champion.

 Professional wrestling career

 Early years

 A former karateka and graduate of Koji Kitao's Bukō Dōjō, Masaaki spent the early part of his career wrestling for various promotions across Japan, namely WAR and BattlARTS.
 Most notable was his appearance in the 1995 Super J-Cup, where he took on Shinjiro Otani of New Japan Pro-Wrestling in the first round.
 Despite losing, Masaaki looked very competitive, using his sharp kicks and quick submission holds to pose a serious threat to the more experienced Otani.